 My advice is for you to speak to your tour provider about exactly what their cancellation and refund policy is.
 How will they determine "imminent danger", and if/when they do, will they be offering a full refund or some other arrangement - make sure you're very clear about this.
 They might be able to refund all except some deposit amounts for flights, accommodation and tours (which may still lleave you considerably out of pocket)

 If you have cancellation coverage in a policy you purchased before North Africa erupted in flames, you might be able to get reimbursed for those lost deposit monies.
 Again it depends on your policy, level of cover and when you took it out.
 You SO need to call your insurance company about this.

 OK, now the hard question; is it safe to go to Tunisia?

-I'll need some more space for this, so look for the next answer. about 6 years ago
+I'll need some more space for this, so look for the next answer. over 6 years ago

 Cinzia, is it "safe" to go to Tunisia?
 They've just had (are having) a revolution, but it is relatively calm at the moment.